Mausoleum of Ziaur Rahman: History

-The mausoleum of Ziaur Rahman is often known as Zia uddan.
+The mausoleum of Ziaur Rahman is often known as Zia Uddan.
 Ziaur Rahman was the 7th President of Bangladesh.
 He was an army general turned politician.
 He became President of Bangladesh on 21 April 1977, he was assassinated on 30 May 1981 in Chittagong by Bangladeshi army personnel.
-The president of Bangladesh, Ziaur Rahman, has been assassinated in the south-eastern city of Chittagong.
+The president of Bangladesh, Ziaur Rahman, was assassinated in the south-eastern city of Chittagong.
 President Zia is believed to have died at 0430 local time when rebels stormed the Chittagong Circuit House.
 He is reported to have been killed by sub-machine-gun bullets when he opened the door of his room to see what was happening outside.
 Eight people are thought to have died in the shooting, including a security officer, an officer who was guarding the president and one of the attackers.
-Later the burial was relocated from Chittagong to parliament area.
+Later, the burial was relocated from Chittagong to parliament area.

 Location

-The Mausoleum Complex of Shaheed President Ziaur Rahman is located in Chandrima Uddan, which is located to the north of the Jatiya Sangsad Bhaban and the east of the Ganabhaban, Prime Minister's residence.
-After the relocation of the burial the Chandrima Udddan become Zia Uddan.
+The Mausoleum Complex of Shaheed President Ziaur Rahman is located in Zia Udyan, which is located to the north of the Jatiya Sangsad Bhaban and the east of the Ganabhaban, Prime Minister's residence.